Ohio National Guard JJHuddle Ohio Football Team of the Week

 will announce the 10 weekly finalists on JJHuddle at noon on Monday and voting will be conducted in a special JJHuddle forum.
 Voting will cease at noon on Thursday, after which the winner will be announced.

 Ohio National Guard JJH Team of the Week

-Bucyrus Wynford The Royals extended the state's longest regular season win streak to 60 games with a 34-13 win over Sycamore Mohawk.
+Bucyrus Wynford The Royals beat Caledonia River Valley to extend the state’s longest regular season win streak to 59 games.